suyinwb/Pewlett-Hackard-Analysis/README.md

 ## Background

- If the boss were to ask Bobby how many employees are retiring from the Sales department, we would use both of these functions together with joins to generate an answer.

 Because of the number of people leaving each department, the boss has requested three lists that are more specific:

 Employee Information: A list of employees containing their unique employee number, their last name, first name, gender, and salary
 Management: A list of managers for each department, including the department number, name, and the manager's employee number, last name, first name, and the starting and ending employment dates
 Department Retirees: An updated current_emp list that includes everything it currently has, but also the employee's departments

-## Overview of Project
-### Purpose
 After executing the code and checking the results, a few folks are are appearing twice.
 Maybe they moved departments?

 Bobby would like to know the following: